fluiddyn/transonic/doc/examples/type_hints.rst

     def myfunc(a: "float[3, :]", b: float):
         ...

-Finally, array types with only one number of dimension can simply be defined like this::
+Array types with only one number of dimension can simply be defined like this::

     from fluidpythran import Array